MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-additional-currencies.md

 ### To activate the additional reporting currency
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup**, and then choose the related link.
 2. On the **General Ledger Setup** page, choose the **Additional Reporting Currency** field to select the additional currency that you want to report in.
-3. When you leave the field, [!INCLUDE[d365fin](includes/d365fin_md.md)] displays a confirmation message describing the effects of activating the additional reporting currency.
+3. When you leave the field, [!INCLUDE[prod_short](includes/prod_short.md)] displays a confirmation message describing the effects of activating the additional reporting currency.
 4. Choose the **Yes** button to confirm that you want to activate the currency.
 5. The **Adjust Add.
 Reporting Currency** batch job opens.

     This batch job converts LCY amounts on existing entries to the additional reporting currency.
 The batch job uses a default exchange rate copied from the exchange rate that is valid on the work date on the **Currency Exchange Rates** page.
 Residual amounts that occur on conversion of LCY to additional reporting currency are posted to the residual gains and losses accounts specified on the **Currencies** page.
 The posting date and document number for these entries are the same as for the original general ledger entry.
 After all these residual entries are posted, the batch job posts a rounding entry on the closing date of each closed year to the retained earnings account.
 This is to make sure that the ending balance of the income accounts for each closed years is 0 in both LCY and the additional reporting currency.
-6. Fill in the fields as necessary. [!INCLUDE [tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+6. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 7. Choose the **OK** button to run the batch job.

 After running the batch job, amounts on the following existing entries will be in both LCY and in the additional reporting currency: